 EPUT is committed to ensuring our services and employment practices are fair, accessible, and appropriate for the diverse community we serve and the workforce we employ.

-Equality and diversity is important to us
+Equality, diversity and inclusion is important to us

 - We want to make it easy for people from all backgrounds and characteristics to access our services